Who Should Apply?

 Those who are passionate about social change, yet know that it is part of lengthy process and thus demonstrate patience and flexibility.

-Now, if you really need to know what majors our students have come from, here is a small list: International Studies, Latin American Studies, the Social Sciences (especially Political Science, Anthropology and Sociology), Biology, Spanish, Peace and Conflict Studies, Computer Science, Physics, Education, and Creative Writing.
+If you really want a list of some of our most common majors, our students tend to study International Studies, Latin American Studies, the Social Sciences (especially Political Science, Anthropology and Sociology), Environmental Science/Studies, Education, Global Studies, Development Studies, Geography, Communication, Biology, Spanish, Peace and Conflict Studies, Art, and Creative Writing.

 Maddy Maurice, '19